bgonp/msg.dw2e/README.md

 ## Description

-An instant messaging single page application to talk about topics in chat rooms with other people.
+A responsive instant messaging single page application to talk about topics in chat rooms with other people.
 This project has been done as an assignment of Server Side Programming module.

 ## Features